Eyra-is/Eyra/DEVELOPER.md

     * Edit [`run.sh`](https://github.com/Eyra-is/Eyra/tree/master/Backend/scripts/data_prep/run.sh) to use your lexicon and phonemes.txt.
     * `./run.sh`

   The files for Marosijo should be located at `local/marosijo.tgz` after you run.
+  A similar process applies for the Cleanup module, look at commenting out Stage 3 and the last 2 lines in [`run.sh`](https://github.com/Eyra-is/Eyra/tree/master/Backend/scripts/data_prep/run.sh).

 ### Selecting modules to use